theseriff/jobify/docs/app_settings.md

-# Jobber Configuration
+# Jobify Configuration

-These arguments are passed to the `Jobber` class instance.
+These arguments are passed to the `Jobify` class instance.

 ```python
 import asyncio